George S. Messersmith: Consul for Berlin

 In 1930, Messersmith left his position in Argentina to accept the same position in Berlin.
 There, he became responsible for administering the annual German quota.

 While he did not personally interview Albert Einstein, Messersmith cleared the way for the scientist to leave Germany.
 He called Einstein himself to tell him that his visa would be ready.
-He was viciously criticized by conservative groups and media for his action to issue a visa to Einstein.
 Messersmith received significant notoriety in late 1932 due to the incident.

 Messersmith told the American consuls in Europe that refugees or immigrants requesting a visa to enter the US had to have sufficient funds and property to support themselves.

 As America's consul general in Berlin in 1933, Messersmith wrote a dispatch to the State Department that dramatically contravened the popular view that Hitler had no consensus among the German people and would not remain in power:

 Minister to Austria

 His service in Germany ended in February 1934, when President Franklin Roosevelt nominated him to be US Ambassador to Uruguay, only to renominate him the next month as Minister to Austria before his service in Uruguay could begin.

 On January 17, 1935, Edward Albert (later Edward VIII), the Prince of Wales, was visiting Vienna on vacation with his new mistress, Wallis Simpson.
 While Simpson went shopping, Edward met with President Wilhelm Miklas and Chancellor Kurt Schuschnigg of Austria.
 Messersmith had spies at the meeting who reported to the State Department through him on the meeting's goal: solidifying the Balkan Pact.

 When Edward abdicated in December 1936, he visited Messersmith, who spied on him, in Vienna and made "what amounted to a detailed watching brief on the duke."
-They became friends, even attending Christmas day services together later that month.
+They became friends, even attending Christmas Day services together later that month.

 Messersmith continued to socialize with Edward, attending a concert by soprano Joan Hammond on February 3, 1937.
 That month, Edward confided in him that the Earl of Harewood, his brother-in-law, had treated him "shabbily."
 After the Duke and the Duchess of Windsor were married in June 1937, they honeymooned in Austria, and Simpson confided to Messersmith about her bitterness towards the American media.

 In return, Messersmith accidentally leaked through them that the Americans knew that Nazi Germany and Fascist Italy had secret connections as early as that month.
-When Messersmith returned to Washington, DC, in August 1937, he informed the British authorities that the Windsors had Nazi connections, which "would seriously affect the Windsors' entire future."
+When Messersmith returned to Washington, D.C., in August 1937, he informed the British authorities that the Windsors had Nazi connections, which "would seriously affect the Windsors' entire future."